diarmuidoriordan/amon-sul-Release-3/README.md

 # amon-sul-Release-3
-Version 5 of the WeatherTop viewing app
+###_Version 5 of the WeatherTop viewing app_

 ## New Features:

-- [x] User Personal Details:
+- [x] **User Personal Details**:
-    - [x] Users can view their info.
+    - [x] Users can view their personal info.
-    - [x] Users can edit their info.
+    - [x] Users can edit their personal info.
     - [x] Users can add a profile picture by linking to it.
+    - [x] Default user profile pic added on registration.

+- [x] **Date and Time stamps** added for Readings:
+    - [x] Date in yyyy/MM/dd format.
+    - [x] time in HH:mm:ss format.
+    - [x] All new readings created with date and time stamp.

-- [x] Location of Station:
+- [x] Dashboard now shows **"All Stations Summary"**:
+    -[x] Every Station on the Dashboard now shows latest weather cards.

+- [x] **Trends** analyses the three most recent Readings from a station.
-    - [x] Latitude
+    - [x] Trends can show if these Readings are:
-    - [x] Longitude
+        - [x] Rising

-- [x] Current Weather Icon:
+        - [x] Falling
-    -[x] Context Sensitive

-- [x] Maximum/Minimum Readings for:
+    - [x] Trends are now available for:
         - [x] Temperature
         - [x] Wind Speed
         - [x] Pressure
+    - [x] If the Readings are rising or falling, an appropriate arrow displays to indicate this.
+    - [x] Otherwise, no arrow is displayed on the latest readings cards.

+- [x] User can now **DELETE** the following data:
+    - [x] Readings from a Station.
+    - [x] Stations from their Dashboard.

+-[x] **DEPLOYED TO THE CLOUD**

 ## Description:

-In this version the user can register to create an account, sign in and view their weather stations.
-The user can log out when finished.

-The user can then create as many new Stations as they want, and populate each station with as many readings as they want.
+In this version the User update the personal details on their account.
+Profile pictures have been added, and these can be changed by supplying a URL to their image on the web.

+Each Reading now displays a Date and Time stamp showing to the exact second when it was created.

+The User can now delete individual Readings from a Station, or delete and entire Station and its Readings from their account.

+The list of Stations on the User's Dashboard now shows the latest weather and trend cards as a Station Summary.

+Trends have been added to the Station Summary.
+By analyising the most recent 3 Readings from a Station, the Station Summary will show an UP arrow if the values for these most recent three readings are increasing, or a DOWN arrow if they are falling.
+In the event that they are neither rising nor falling, no arrow will be displayed.

 ## How to Run: